 Both surveys were designed through the distinct lens of Lutheran theology and ecclesiology.
-Yet, there was no meaningful difference between what we found and what other research has shown.
-The retention rate of young people in the LCMS is consistent with other surveys.
-One-third of young people confirmed in 2004-2006 were retained in the LCMS into young adulthood.
-Onethird were occasionally at their home congregation, a part of another church body or no longer attend church at all.
-The whereabouts of the final one-third were unknown to the church leader, or those helping them, who took the survey.
+Yet, there was no meaningful difference between what we found and what other research had shown.
+The retention rate of young people in the LCMS is consistent with what is found in other surveys.
+1/3 of young people confirmed in 2004-2006 were retained in the LCMS into young adulthood.
+Another 1/3 were occasionally at their home congregation, a part of another church body or known to no longer attend church at all.
+The whereabouts of the final 1/3 were unknown to the church leader who took the survey or to those helping them.